 The more people you recruit, the more rewards you receive.

-Some MLMs have 7 levels, some 9, but 20 levels as in the HyperFund case is a lot.
+Some MLMs have 7 levels, some 9, but 20 levels as in the HyperFund case are a lot.

 In theory, if you have only 2 members as your direct downline and each of them has again, only 2 members – that means, deep down 20 levels equals slightly over a million members.

-If we apply this “equation” on an example of having 3 members – then we get close to 3.5 Billion people.
+If we apply this “equation” to an example of having 3 members – then we get close to 3.5 Billion people.

 Do you know where I am going with this?

 The bottom line is that this is not sustainable, because the number of members is more than the world population:

 What if it really works – using realistic numbers?

 These numbers always look great on paper, but the reality is different.

 Generally speaking, more than 99% of people lose money.
 That is the nature of this “business” model.